LikeTheSalad/android-buddy/README.md

     }
 }
 ```
-And then, for you to expose your transformation to consumers, you have to add the following into your library's `build.gradle` file:
+And then, for you to expose your transformation to consumers, you have to add its full name into the exposed transformations name config parameter on your library's `build.gradle` file, like so:

 ```groovy
 apply plugin: 'com.android.library'